skip to main content

 9 units (4-0-5) | second term

 Medical imaging technologies will be covered.
 Topics include X-ray radiography, X-ray computed tomography (CT), nuclear imaging (PET & SPECT), ultrasonic imaging, and magnetic resonance imaging (MRI).
+Not offered 2024-25.

 Instructor: Wang